 If the claims adjuster determines that the insurance company is liable under the policy, he begins an investigation to determine the extent of liability and the value of the claim.
 To do this, the adjuster may take one or more of the following actions:

 - Request a copy of the police report to review

 - Inspect any property damage and obtain appraisals for repairs

-- Interview the accident victim, the insured, and any eyewitnesses
+- Interview the accident claimant, the insured, and any eyewitnesses

 - Request a written or recorded statement from one or more parties

-- Request copies of medical records for the accident victim
+- Request copies of medical records for the claimant

 Once the investigation is complete, the claims representative submits a report to the insurance provider outlining liability.
 The report also contains an explanation of damages and a recommendation of the value of the claim.
-If the insurance company reviews the report and agrees with the adjuster’s conclusion, the company may offer a settlement to the accident victim.
-The victim then decides whether to accept the settlement.
+If the insurance company reviews the report and agrees with the adjuster’s conclusion, the company may offer a settlement.
+You then decide whether to accept the settlement.

 Beware — Accepting a settlement brings an end to your claim.
 You cannot demand more money from the company, even if you discover additional injuries or damages you were not aware of when you signed the release and settlement.
 Therefore, it is usually in your best interest to speak with one of our Indianapolis personal injury attorneys before you accept a settlement.
 It is also wise to speak with an attorney before you provide any statements or sign any medical releases.